You may have heard, “Cash is King,” but building excellent credit is a must in our credit driven society.

 You won’t build credit history until you start making payments on your loans.
 However, Federal Student Loans might be a good choice if you need financial aid to pay for school.

 Federal student loans are among the cheapest ways to borrow money.
 These loans are especially helpful for students with no credit.

 Savings Secured Installment Loans

 Another low cost way to build credit is taking out a savings secured installment loan.
 A savings secured installment loan is a loan where you make a payment each month.
 The bank deposits your payment into a CD.
 At the end of the term, you receive the CD less the cost of interest paid to the bank.

 Since a bank risks no money on these loans, almost anyone can qualify for a savings secured installment loans.
 Not every bank offers these loans.
-Work with a local credit union or with Self Lender to find a loan that works for you.
+Work with a local credit union to find a loan that works for you.

 These loans are great while they last, but you will need to open a new form of credit after you’ve paid it off.